barakeel/oeis-synthesis/README.md

 Tip: Change `sol2_flag true` to `nomerge_flag true` in the `config` file to see the behavior of all programs.
+If you add the line `reprocess_flag` true to the `config` the statistics for the `solold` will be recomputed.
+This is useful to fix buggy statistics in `solold` without losing the solutions.

 #### Bootstrapping a external self-learning process